 “Freezing cold” hands and feet… what do you do about it?
 Well, here are simple cold hands and feet remedies that can help keep your extremities warm especially in this cold winter season!

 I wrote a post on essential oils cold hands and feet a few weeks ago and was planning to write a follow up that includes other solutions for this problem later.

 Then, a couple of days ago, someone asked the above question in one of the Facebook groups I’m a member of.
 And it was like a reminder to me that it’s time to write that follow up post!

 Almost everyone suffers from cold hands and feet during the winter because of the extreme cold weather.

 I was born and raised in a tropical country and this wasn’t an issue until I went to the UK (I currently live in the US).

 I went to London (UK) in January – the peak of winter.
 So you can imagine my reaction when I stepped out of the airport and was greeted by the bitter cold winter wind.

 It is important to note that there are also those who have cold hands and feet even during the summer because of health conditions such as Raynauds.

 For these individuals winter makes the condition even worse… from cold to frozen hands and feet!

-Okay, enough with my ramblings!
-Here are some of the simple solutions for cold hands and feet.
+Okay, enough with my ramblings and warnings!
+Here are some of the simple solutions for non frost bite cold hands and feet.